Certificate in Environmental Learning and Leadership

 What is a Micro-credential?

 According to the BC Ministry of Postsecondary Education, Micro-credentials are short, focused programs that teach skills needed for jobs or community needs.
 They are recognized by employers and schools and can help you continue your education.
+They provide opportunities for individuals to obtain new skills quickly and the competencies that learners gain are relevant and recognized on a university transcript.
+The following is a list of approved courses which together comprise the certificate:

-Course descriptions
+Course Descriptions

 ELSE 452 (Eco-Learning and Sustainability Experience) 100 contact hours